lsst/dp1_lsst_io/docs/processing/dia/index.rst

 In the context of DIA, the visit image is sometimes referred to as the "direct" or "science" image.

-For *future* data releases, to save space, the difference images will not be stored.
+For *future* data releases, to save space, the difference images won't be stored.
 Instead, a tool for on-the-fly difference image recreation will be provided to users.

 For DP1, the difference images are served and can be retrieved